embive/embive/README.md

 As the soft-float libraries available do not satisfy my requirements (must be portable, safe, no_std, and support all rounding modes and exception flags), this feature will be halted until (if) an alternative is found.

+## What about Compressed Instructions?
+RISC-V Compressed extension adds 16-bit instruction support for the most used operations, which can decrease the binary size in about 25%.

+While smaller binaries are always welcomed, the compressed extension has a far more complex decoding process as the instruction format cannot be know just by the opcode.
+Beyond that, some instructions can only be distinguished after decoding almost all the data, even in cases where the format is very different between them (ex: C.ANDI and C.SUB).

+As handling this would decrease the performance of Embive, as well as make the future JIT/AOT feature a lot more difficult, the RVC extension won't be supported (at least for now).

 ## Minimum supported Rust version (MSRV)
 Embive is guaranteed to compile on stable Rust 1.81 and up.